flowershow/demo/README.md

 For detailed information about all customization options, visit [Flowershow Documentation](https://flowershow.app/docs).

-### Featured image
+### Hero

-The image at the top of this page is set using the `image` frontmatter property.
-This image is also used as the social preview image when sharing the page on social media platforms.
+The hero component at the top of this page is set using the `hero` frontmatter property.
+You can set it's title, description, image and two action buttons.

 ### Comments